slipstream/SlipStreamDocumentation/documentation/SlipStream_API.md

 title: SlipStream API
 ---

-The SlipStream service exposes a [compete REST API][api] which can easily be used from any programming language (or even from `curl`!).
+SlipStream uses a Resource Oriented Architecture (ROA) and exposes a complete REST API.
+The service's web interface directly uses the underlying SlipStream API.

+The [complete API documentation][api] of the SlipStream API is available from a separate server.

 [api]: http://slipstream.github.io/SlipStreamDocumentationAPI/